Got gently unused items that are in good working condition that you no longer need?

 FAQs for how to donate in Hong Kong

-Where can I donate toys near me in Hong Kong?
+Where can I make toy donations near me in Hong Kong?

-Green Baby and the Salvation Army both offer a hassle-free drop off service for children’s toys.
+The Salvation Army offers a hassle-free drop-off service for children’s toys.
 The Salvation Army has 17 locations where you can donate.

 Where can I donate shoes in Hong Kong?

-How can you donate furniture in Hong Kong?
+How can I donate furniture in Hong Kong?

-Read all about this via our in-depth post about getting rid of second-hand furniture in Hong Kong.
+Get all the answers by reading our in-depth post about getting rid of second-hand furniture in Hong Kong.

 What types of items are Hong Kong charities generally looking for?